jalanvatsal/Sentiment-Geometry-with-Embedding-Vectors/README.md

 ## Overview

-This project investigates whether **sentiment can be manipulated through vector arithmetic** in the latent embedding space of GPT-based language models.
+This project explores the possibility of controlling emotional tone in language by modeling sentiment as a vector direction within the latent embedding space of GPT-based language models.
+Inspired by Daniel Jurafsky and James H. Martin’s work on lexical and vector semantics, this work investigates two key questions:

-> **Can emotion be treated as a direction in embedding space?**
+> Can emotion be modeled as a navigable axis in embedding space?
-> **Can a sentence be shifted from negativity to positivity like a coordinate shift?**
+> Can we shift a sentence from negativity to positivity through simple coordinate transformations?

-Using PCA, nearest neighbor search, and embedding arithmetic, this notebook explores if emotional tone can be predictably adjusted from negativeness to positiveness through math on high-dimensional sentence embeddings.
+Using principal component analysis (PCA), nearest neighbor search, and vector arithmetic, the notebook investigates whether sentiment can be predictably and meaningfully transformed in high-dimensional sentence embeddings.

+At its core, this work lies at the intersection of cognitive theory, machine learning, and natural language processing, probing how abstract human emotions are encoded in artificial representations.
+It aims to bridge intuitive concepts of emotion and meaning with mathematical operations in latent space.
+By approaching sentiment as a spatial and computational phenomenon, the project offers a small but meaningful step in understanding how large language models represent and adjust emotional tone.

 ---